Centennial Honors College

 Year in College: Junior

 What do you like the best about being a Western Illinois University student?
-I enjoy the academic atmosphere.
-Professors really push students to do their best and grow as learners.
+The numerous opportunities a student has to become involved with the school and community.

 Major: Law Enforcement and Justice Administration